jsenv/jsenv-server/readme.md

 <details>
   <summary>https ready</summary>

-No https certificate within easy reach?
-You can use the default https certificate and start an https server right away.
+Server can be started in https without https certificate (a default certificate will be used).
+Very useful when you don't have https certificate within easy reach but want to start server in https.

 ```js
 import { startServer } from "@jsenv/server"